 3. Mr Sunshine (2018)

-A war drama at the outset, ‘Mr Sunshine’ follows the life of a Korean-based U.S. Armed Forces Officer Yoo-jin who had defected to the United States as a slave child in 1871 due to the turmoils he had faced in his home country.
+A war drama at the outset, ‘Mr Sunshine’ follows the life of a Korean-based U.S. Armed Forces Officer Yoo-jin who was defected to the United States as a slave child in 1871 due to the turmoils he had faced in his home country.
 Years later, the boy, now a grown-up man and a revered Army Officer, has returned to Korea on a mission at the US station and falls for a girl Ae-shin.
-During his mission, as he strives to drive off the forces that threaten his motherland, his intensity for his love soars and ‘Mr Sunshine’ essentially turns into a romantic thriller.
-The 23-episode long television series was welcomed by critics by calling it “intense and intriguing” while praising its star cast.
+During his mission, as he strives to drive off the forces that threaten his motherland, his intensity for his love soars and the show essentially turns into a romantic thriller.
+The 23-episode long television series was welcomed by critics by calling it “intense and intriguing” while also praising its star cast.
 As a result, ‘Mr Sunshine’ has been nominated for numerous awards and accolades.